Pyro Green-Gas (formerly known as AirScience Technologies Inc.)

 The process consist in cooling the biogas to a temperature lower, by a few degrees, than the desired dew point temperature, to condense the humidity along with desolved compounds such as hydrogen sulfide and siloxanes as well as low boiler hydrocarbons.
 The gas is then re-heated to the desired temperature through a compression stage compression.

-AirScience - Pressure Swing Adsorption Process System
+AirScience - Model PSA - Pressure Swing Adsorption Process System

 This process is used at high pressure for the drying of gas from the discharge of carbon dioxide removal system, to very low dew point prior to the liquefaction of natural gas.
 The duty of the PSA in this application is to remove all humidity from a gas saturated with humidity as it exits the amine scrubbing system (CO2 removal system).